How to Test Your App on an iPhone Using Xcode

 Similar to what we described earlier, you’ll just click the run button to proceed after you’ve selected the connected iPhone.

-Xcode will automate the process, install the app, and attach the debugger.
+With the device connected, Xcode will automate the process, install the app, and attach the debugger.
 Once this happens, the app should appear on your phone.
 From here, you can navigate to the debug area of Xcode to test your app.
 This is an opportunity for you to examine variables and debug any errors.

 If your build is unsuccessful, you can view any error messages or warnings in the Issue Navigator.
 You can do this by selecting “Navigators” from the “View” menu and choosing “Show Issue Navigator.”
 Any messages will appear here.